What is Co-op?

 Rules of the Game

-Once you become a co-op student, you will continue with your chosen employer throughout the entire program.
+Once you become a co-op student and unless you select the Flex Co-Op option, you will continue with your chosen employer throughout the entire program.
 Neither you nor your employer will be permitted to alter the program without adequate cause and written approval from your departmental co-op Coordinator.

 Although neither you nor your employer are obliged to continue your working relationship after graduation, approximately two-thirds of the college’s co-op students accept permanent employment with their co-op employers upon the completion of their degree.